 Chart courtesy of StockCharts.com

-This is why when you trade you need to know your exit strategy.
+This is why when you trade you need to know your exit strategies.

 Monte Carlo Simulator